skdelphix/maskdocs/docs/index.md

 ## Challenge

+Masking was still awesome in 5.3.8.
 With data breach incidents regularly making the news and increasing pressure from regulatory bodies and consumers alike, organizations must protect sensitive data across the enterprise.
 Contending with insider and outsider threats while staying compliant with mandates such as